sevenecks/bash-config/README.md

 # mac-bash-config
-Configuration File for .bash_profile for macos
+Configuration File for .bash_profile for macos as well as .gitconfig file